 About

-Sixteen Republican residents of Michigan attempted to subvert the results of the 2020 presidential election by submitting fake Electoral College documents to Congress as part of the Jan.
-6. 2021 certification process.
+Sixteen Republican Party leaders in Michigan attempted to subvert the results of the 2020 presidential election by submitting fake Electoral College documents to Congress as part of the January 6, 2021, certification process.

 According to Michigan Advance, the 16 fake electors mailed signed, notarized certificates to Congress and the National Archives purporting to be official Electoral College votes for Trump.
-Two of the fake electors have been subpoenaed by the Department of Justice for their role in the scheme, and the Michigan Attorney General referred an investigation into the fake electors to federal prosecutors.
+Two of the fake electors were subsequently subpoenaed by the Department of Justice for their roles in the scheme and in January 2022, Michigan Attorney General Dana Nessel referred an investigation into the fake electors to federal prosecutors.

 January 6, 2021